Many people think that a "fever" is any temperature above 98.6 degrees Fahrenheit (equal to 37.0 degrees Celsius).

 How you take a temperature depends partly on how old your child is, and partly on the kind of thermometer you use.

+work.
 They are also illegal in many areas.
-The reason is the mercury: mercury is
+Mercury is poisonous, and

 free non-mercury thermometers to people who turn in their old mercury